colleges[['name', 'undergrads']]pandas

 - pandas has

-ing, an unusual concept- not used in SQL, tidyverse, spreadsheets, etc.
+indexing, an unusual concept- not used in SQL, tidyverse, spreadsheets, etc.

 - even Ibis, next-gen dataframe library by Wes McKinney (pandas creator), doesn’t use it.